Harnessing the potential of African youth for two continents

 Chair of the Management Board at the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ)

-former Executive Director of the International Trade Centre, and former Spanish Minister of Foreign Affairs, EU and Cooperation
+Dean of the Paris School of International Affairs (PSIA) at Sciences Po and former Spanish minister of Foreign Affairs, European Union and Cooperation

 Mo Ibrahim